Cahmoraes/Monad-Maybe/readme.md

 ## to <strong>Map</strong> Monad value, use the map method:

-this method should return a new value, else the next map chaining will receives a nullable value
+this method should return a new value, else the next map chaining will receives a null value

 ```js
 const result = Maybe.of(5).map((monadValue) => monadValue * 2)